jaro-m/raspeye-server/README.md

 I'll give more details how to run the server soon.
 I will slowly start working more on the client than the server, but the hole project still needs a lot of work.

 The project is being created on a Raspberry Pi Zero v1.3 with 1st gen. camera module.
+I promise I'll do the commits more frequently.